twitocode/Tantalum/content/- Notes/Physics/Nuclear Fission.md

 ---

 # Nuclear Fission
 The reaction in which a massive nucleus splits into two or more lighter nuclei.
-This is the reaction used in nuclear reactors to produce [[thermal energy]] and then electricity.
+This is the reaction used in nuclear reactors to produce [[Thermal Energy]] and then electricity.
 ![[Pasted image 20240514093409.png]]
 <!--ID: 1716814411692-->